 The Oil for Development programme in Iraq

-The first five-year OfD programme between Iraq and Norway ended in 2009.
-The cooperation with Iraq resumed in 2013 and the current programme runs until the end of 2017.
+The first five-year cooperation programme between Iraq and Norway ended in 2009.

 The cooperation resumed in 2013 and expired in the first quarter of 2018.
 A new programme is currently being planned.
 Several activities have been carried out in parallel with the programme planning.

 Key achievements of programme activities

 - Iraq’s capacity to assess and clean up oil-contaminated sites from the ISIL conflict was strengthened through an Oil Contaminated Site Assessment training workshop.
 The workshop was delivered by UN Environment and trained participants from the Ministry of Oil (MoO) and the Ministry of Health and Environment (MOHE).
 The core sessions of the workshop focused on preliminary site assessments and detailed sampling strategies and techniques.

 - Staff members from the MOHE and MoO enhanced their capacity on the review and approval of environmental impact assessment (EIA) for oil and gas projects through training supported by the Norwegian Environment Agency (NEA).
 MOHE and MoO also received training in how to carry out environmental audits and a mock audit was carried out on a Norwegian installation.